jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

-In a computer game, civilization is the players responsibility.
-That's why the player god controls all the levers of power like what science to research or where to build new homes.
-In reality, we change society when we buy clothes, do car maintenance, and build a home.
+In a computer game, civilization is the player's responsibility.
+That's why the player god controls all the levers of power.
+She decides what science to research or where to build new homes.
+In reality, we change society when we buy clothes, do car maintenance, and build a house.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

-You can see this perpsective in this pandemic.
+You can see this perspective in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?

 It's an open question.
 Because we often don't think of ourselves as being "player gods."
 Regular people often forget how important their actions really are.
 But that's the big picture.
 It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the work of philosophy.

-It's philosophy that makes people form communities.
+It's a philosophy that makes people form communities.
 Like Nationalism did for Revolutionary France, or Communism did for the Soviet Union.

 Think of the American Founding Fathers.
-They didn't simply force 13 colonies to come together and make a new country.
+They didn't merely force 13 colonies to come together and make a new country.
 It was philosophy written in many pamphlets, books, newspapers, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
 To all prosper, they needed to become Americans who believed in "We the People of the United States...".

-A new philosophy is how America formed it's new political community.
-And this player god has been playing the game of civilization every since.
+A new philosophy is how America formed a new political community.
+And this "Liberty Bell" player god has been playing the game of civilization every since.

 So, for those of us inside America, Canada, or any other Western Civilization country, what the heck are good political decisions today?
 Whos should we listen to when trying to figure out which way to steer our politics?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?